trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 It's also important to distinguish between request headers and response headers.
 Request headers are for traffic inbound to the webserver or backend app.
 Response headers are going the other way (in the HTTP response you get back using client, e.g. curl or browser).

-Ok, so look at following short explanation about proxy directives (for more information about valid header values please see [this](RULES.md#beginner-always-pass-host-x-real-ip-and-x-forwarded-stack-headers-to-the-backend) rule):
+Ok, so look at the following short explanation about proxy directives (for more information about valid header values please see [this](RULES.md#beginner-always-pass-host-x-real-ip-and-x-forwarded-stack-headers-to-the-backend) rule):

 - `proxy_http_version` - defines the HTTP protocol version for proxying, by default it it set to 1.0.
 For Websockets and keepalive connections you need to use the version 1.1: